Jathinewong/CleanDataAssignment/codebook.md

 Data Dictationary - Average of Mean and Standard Deviation for each subject and each activity

-	SUBJECT_TYPE					5
-			Subject Type
-									train 	Subject was selected for generating the training data test	Subject was selected for generating the test data

 	SUBJECT 						2
 		Subject identifier
 									1..30 	Integer as an identifier

 	ACTIVITY						18
 		Activities that the subject performed
 									WALKING
 									WALKING_UPSTAIRS
 									WALKING_DOWNSTAIRS